 Eye Movement Desensitization and Reprocessing

-EMDR, also known as Eye Movement Desensitization and Reprocessing, is a therapy method clinically proven to be highly effective for trauma recovery.
-I have Advanced EMDR training and I offer this highly useful therapy to my patients for trauma, anxiety, panic, depression, stress, for dealing with chronic physical pain, and for self growth.
+Eye Movement Desensitization and Reprocessing, also known as EMDR, is a therapy method clinically proven to be highly effective for trauma recovery.
+I have Advanced EMDR training and I offer this highly useful therapy to my patients for trauma, anxiety, panic, depression, stress, dealing with chronic physical pain, and for self-growth.

 When a traumatic event occurs, memories get frozen in our nervous system and stored in the brain.
 Traumatized individuals get triggered by old memories, sensations, feelings, and thoughts, and react in ways that cause problems in their lives.
 EMDR can help.